-Kate Hudson Reveals Her Baby Bump And Alcohol Inspired Postpartum Plans
+Kate Hudson Reveals Her Baby Bump And Alcohol-Inspired Postpartum Plans

 She’s made sure to keep active and fit during her pregnancy, and she hasn’t been shy about sharing her fitness activities like swimming and now the yoga with her 8.7 million Instagram followers.

-A few days before her weekend yoga picture, Hudson shared photos of herself on vacation in Italy with her mom, Goldie Hawn and her boyfriend, Danny Fujikawa as well as her children Bingham Hawn, 7 next week, and Ryder Russell, 14.
+A few days before her weekend yoga picture, Hudson shared photos of herself on vacation in Italy with her mom Goldie Hawn and her boyfriend Danny Fujikawa as well as her children Bingham Hawn, 7 next week, and Ryder Russell, 14.
 Kurt Russell and Oliver Hudson also appeared in Kate’s fabulous Italian vacation pictures.

 Then, today the actress took to Instagram to share that she’s renovating her house.
 She posted pictures of some sketches of an upcoming remodel she’s planning, and her baby bump even made a surprise appearance on the edge of that photo.